Svancara/FinDogAI/docs/prd.md

 12. Offline mode: Costs display from local cache, sync status indicator if pending writes

 ---
+### Story 4.7: End Journey Voice Flow (Close Journey + Create Transport Cost)

+**As a** craftsman,
+**I want** to say "End journey, odometer [reading]" and have the app close the current journey and record the cost, **so that** distance and transport cost are captured without manual entry.

+**Acceptance Criteria:**

+1. Intent added: `EndJourney` with entity `odometerReading` (integer)
+2. Precondition: An open journey exists for the active job (most recent `journey_start` event with `odometerEnd == null`)
+3. On Accept: Update that event with `odometerEnd`, compute `calculatedDistance = max(0, odometerEnd - odometerStart)`, and `calculatedCost = calculatedDistance * vehicle.ratePerDistanceUnit` (rounded per currency rules)
+4. Also create a Transport cost at `/tenants/{tenantId}/jobs/{jobId}/costs/{costId}` with: `category: "Transport"`, `mode: "distance"`, `distance`, `vehicle` (full copy), `amount: calculatedCost`, ordinalNumber sequence, `createdAt/By`
+5. Validation: If no open journey, show "No ongoing journey to end"; if `odometerEnd < odometerStart`, prompt to re-enter
+6. TTS confirmation reads back: destination (if known), vehicle, end reading, calculated distance, and cost; user taps Accept/Retry/Cancel
+7. Error handling: Missing odometer → prompt; missing rate on vehicle → fallback to create distance-only cost with `amount: null` and banner "Set vehicle rate to price later"
+8. Offline: Voice disabled in production offline; manual End Journey remains available (enter end odometer in Events)
+9. Tests (mock providers): StartJourney then EndJourney → event updated and cost created; negative/zero distance handled; missing open journey shows error

+### Story 4.8: Add Material Cost Voice Flow

+**As a** craftsman,
+**I want** to say "Material [amount] for [description]" or "Material [qty] by [unit price] [description]", **so that** I can quickly record material purchases hands-free.

+**Acceptance Criteria:**

+1. Intent added: `AddMaterialCost` with entities: `amount` OR (`quantity`, `unitPrice`), and optional `description`
+2. Amount parsing supports integers/decimals; currency defaults to businessProfile.currency
+3. If `quantity` and `unitPrice` present, compute `amount = quantity * unitPrice` (rounded); store all three
+4. On Accept: Create cost under active job with `category: "Material"`, fields: `amount`, optional `quantity`, `unitPrice`, `description`, `createdAt/By`, sequential `ordinalNumber`
+5. TTS confirmation summarizes parsed values: "Material, 10 × 200 = 2,000 CZK, 'plasterboard'.
+Save?"
+6. Validation: If parsed amount missing, prompt: "Please say amount"; if no active job, show: "Set an active job first"
+7. Privileges: Requires `canAddCosts: true`; otherwise show "Permission denied"
+8. Offline: Voice disabled in production offline; manual Material entry available in Story 4.4
+9. Tests: Variants with amount only, qty×price, with/without description; Czech phrases recognized

+### Story 4.9: Record Work Hours (Labor) Voice Flow

+**As a** craftsman,
+**I want** to say "Labor [hours] hours" (optionally "for [member]" and/or "at [rate]") **so that** labor time is recorded with correct cost.

+**Acceptance Criteria:**

+1. Intent added: `AddLaborHours` with entities: `hours` (decimal), optional `teamMemberIdentifier` (name/number), optional `hourlyRate`
+2. Default team member: current user’s team member resource (`teamMembers` where `authUserId == uid`); if a different member is specified, resolve by number or name
+3. Rate selection: use provided `hourlyRate` if present; otherwise teamMember.hourlyRate; compute `amount = hours * rate` (rounded)
+4. On Accept: Create cost with `category: "Labor"`, `hours`, `rate`, `amount`, and embedded `teamMember` copy (id, number, name, hourlyRate); set `createdAt/By`, `ordinalNumber`
+5. TTS reads back: "Labor, 3.5 hours for Petr at 400 CZK/h = 1,400 CZK.
+Save?"
+6. Validation: Missing hours → prompt; unknown member → prompt to repeat or default to current user
+7. Privileges: Requires `canAddCosts: true`; amounts hidden in UI if current viewer lacks `canViewFinancials`
+8. Offline: Voice disabled in production offline; manual Labor entry available in Story 4.4
+9. Tests: Current user default, specified member, with/without explicit rate; Czech command variants

+### Story 4.10: Quick Expense (Other) Voice Flow

+**As a** craftsman,
+**I want** to say "Expense [amount] [short note]", **so that** I can capture small miscellaneous costs quickly.

+**Acceptance Criteria:**

+1. Intent added: `QuickExpense` with entities: `amount` and optional `description`
+2. On Accept: Create cost with `category: "Other"`, `amount`, optional `description`, `createdAt/By`, `ordinalNumber`
+3. TTS confirmation: "Other expense, 50 CZK, 'parking'.
+Save?"
+4. Validation: If amount missing, prompt; if no active job, prompt to set one
+5. Privileges: Requires `canAddCosts: true`; viewers without `canViewFinancials` see description but amounts masked
+6. Offline: Voice disabled in production offline; manual Other entry available in Story 4.4
+7. Tests: Amount only, amount + note; verify amounts masked for restricted viewers

 ## Epic 5: Audit Logging & Team Privileges